 Bolton Council is composed of 60 councillors who meet to decide the Council's overall vision, policies and set the revenue budget and capital programme each year and our constitution sets out the rules and procedures by which we operate.
-Our current annual net budget we require to deliver over 700 services is £226m, with the vast majority of funding coming from council tax and business rates.
+Our current annual net budget we require to deliver over 700 services is £250m (excluding Schools), with the vast majority of funding coming from council tax and business rates.
 We continue to see an increase in demand for services and greater costs, particularly across children's and adults' social care.
-The recent pandemic has also led to a reduction in income, which usually helps to balance the budget, offset by various Covid-19 grants received in the year.